IIP-Design/iip-static-assets/Commons/AboutPage.md

 IIP supports people-to-people conversations with foreign publics on U.S. policy priorities.
 To carry out this mission, the bureau leverages digital communications technology to reach across platforms - from traditional forms of communications to new media channels.
 IIP takes a strategic, data-driven approach to develop multimedia, digital communications products and to manage an overseas network of bricks-and-mortar [American Spaces](https://americanspaces.state.gov/home/).

 Whether discussions take place in person or in virtual spaces, the bureau’s top goal is to connect people with policy through dialogue that is relatable and understandable.

+## Privacy Policy

+No additional permission is needed to share videos in their entirety from this website.
+However, portions of videos on this website may contain licensed copyrighted material (for example, in the form of a photograph, image, video footage, or music).
+Should you wish to use any copyrighted material from videos on this website, you should obtain appropriate permission from the holder(s) of copyright in such material.